collinferry/fcc-algorithms/README.md

 I earned the front end dev certificate on 03/23/2016.

-This repo will contain all algorithm challenges completed. <i>Code transfer is still in progress</i>
+This repo contains all algorithm challenges completed.
+A full list of the challenges with links to intructions and live code can be found here: https://www.freecodecamp.com/collinferry